-Although self-regulatory depletion is a difficult hurdle, SRT does not imply that it is impossible to remain in control of your urges and behavior when your energy is depleted, merely that it becomes harder and harder as your energy level decreases.
+Although self-regulatory depletion is a difficult hurdle, SRT does not imply that it is impossible to remain in control of your urges and behavior when your energy is depleted.
+It merely states that it becomes harder and harder as your energy level decreases.

 However, there are many examples of successful self-regulatory behavior, even when the individual is fatigued from constant self-regulation.

-- A woman trying to lose weight who meets a friend at a restaurant and sticks with the “healthy options” menu instead of ordering one of her favorite, high-calorie dishes.
+- A woman trying to lose weight meets a friend at a restaurant and sticks with the “healthy options” menu instead of ordering one of her favorite, high-calorie dishes

 Why Self-Regulation is Important for Well-Being

-Another outcome of effective self-regulation may not be as immediately obvious, but you’ll see why self-regulation is so vital to this outcome in a moment: enhancing and maintaining a healthy sense of well-being.
+Another outcome of effective self-regulation may not be as immediately obvious, but you’ll see why this concept is so vital to the outcome in a moment.
+Let’s take a closer look at enhancing and maintaining a healthy sense of well-being.

 Overall, there is tons of evidence to suggest that those who successfully display self-regulation in their everyday behavior enjoy greater well-being.
 Researchers Skowron, Holmes, and Sabatelli (2003) found that greater self-regulation was positively associated with well-being for both men and women.